nkrusch/recontext/readme.txt

 Reproducing Experiments (§3-4)
 ------------------------------

-The results are written to `results` directory.
+The experiment results are written to `results` directory (if in Docker, the directory appear as `rdoc` on the host).
  * Tables 1, 3, and 4 will be written to `results/_results.txt`
  * Table 2 will be written to `results/_inputs.txt`